isc-projects/isc-dnssec-guide/doc/introduction.rst

 Below is a short introduction on each of the new record types:

--  *RRSIG*: With DNSSEC enabled, just about every DNS answer (A, PTR, MX, SOA, DNSKEY, etc.) comes with at least one RRSIG, or resource record signature.
+-  *RRSIG*: With DNSSEC enabled, just about every DNS answer (A, PTR, MX, SOA, DNSKEY, etc.) comes with at least one resource record signature, or RRSIG.
 These signatures are used by recursive name servers, also known as validating resolvers, to verify the answers received.
 To learn how digital signatures are generated and used, see :ref:`how_are_answers_verified`.